Tishtar Yasht

-The Tishtar Yasht, also known as Tir Yasht, is the eighth Yasht of the 21 Yasht collection.
+The Tishtar Yasht, also known as Tir Yasht, is the eighth hymn of the 21 Yashts.
 It is named after and dedicated to the praise of Tishtrya, a Zoroastrian divinity associated with rainfall and the star Sirius.

 Within the Yasht collection

 Within the collection of 21 Yashts, the Tishtar Yasht is the eight hymn.
-According to the Zoroastrian tradition, its text is divided into 16 sections called Kardas.
-To better reference specific verses, modern scholarship divides the Yashts into stanzas, and within this scheme, the Tishtar Yasht consists of 61 stanzas.
+According to the Zoroastrian tradition, its text is divided into 16 sections called kardas.
+To better reference specific verses, modern scholarship divides the yashts into stanzas, and within this scheme, the Tishtar Yasht consists of 61 stanzas.
 Together with Yasht 10, 11, 12, 13 and 14, it is classified as a Hymnic Yasht.
 This means that its content focusses on the properties and actions of the divinity, which are perceived as ongoing.
-Like the other Yashts, the Tishtar Yasht has a special day dedicated in the Zoroastrian calendar, namely the thirteenth day.
+Like the other yashts, the Tishtar Yasht has a special day dedicated in the Zoroastrian calendar, namely the thirteenth day.

 Name

 Tishtar is the Middle Persian name of Sirius.
 Its Avestan name is Tishtrya, the Zoroastrian divinity personifying Sirius.
 The word is assumed to be cognate with Vedic Tishya.
 It would, therefore, go back to the common Indo-Iranian period.
 Its original meaning is not certain, but it may have meant belonging to the Three-Star, i.e., Orion's Belt.

 Tishtrya is sometimes equated with Tir, the Middle Persian name of the planet Mercury.
 As a result, the Tistar Yasht is sometimes called Tir Yasht.
 Likewise, the forth month in the Zoroastrian calendar is named both Tir and Tishtar.
 The identification of Tishtar with Tir happened probably early on during the Achaemenid period, however, it may not be original.